matteomalucchi/ML_pytorch/README.md

 # ML_pytorch

 Repository with basic machine learning algorithms implemented in PyTorch.

+The coffea files used as inputs are based on the output of [PocketCoffea](https://github.com/PocketCoffea/PocketCoffea/tree/main).
+In particular, the framework was developed based on the output of the
+[AnalysisConfigs](https://github.com/matteomalucchi/AnalysisConfigs) repository, which is a collection of analysis configurations for the PocketCoffea framework.

 # Installation
 To create the micromamba environment, you can use the following command: